-In 1842 de Franca moved to western Pennsylvania with his bride Mary Mahala Dawson.
-He painted portraits and decorated altars.
-From Pennsylvania, they traveled to Tennessee and Kentucky before settling in St. Louis, Missouri, in 1844.
-When he opened his studio in St. Louis circa 1846 he brought European elegance and east coast sophistication to Missouri portraiture and quickly became the city’s most popular portrait artist.
+In 1842 de Franca moved to western Pennsylvania with his bride, Mary Mahala Dawson (1807-1886).
+There, he painted portraits and decorated altars.
+From Pennsylvania, the couple traveled to Tennessee and Kentucky before settling in St. Louis, Missouri, in 1844.
+Since its founding in 1764 by French fur traders, St. Louis had always had a continental flavor.
+De Franca’s European artistic style fit the city well.
+He quickly became the city’s most popular portrait artist.
 He founded the Western Academy of Art in 1860 but soon retired due to lung disease.
 He died in 1865.

 Manuel Joachim de Franca was content in his role as the society portrait artist of antebellum St. Louis.
 He did not seek fame.
 After his death his name was forgotten.
 His work can be found at the Addison Gallery of American Art, Brooklyn Museum, Corcoran Gallery of Art, Philadelphia Museum of Art, Chicago Historical Society, Filson Historical Society, Missouri Historical Society, New York State Historical Association, Virginia Historical Society, National Portrait Gallery, and in many private collections.
 Repeating ovals grace his compositions with old world refinement and charm.

 (c) Fine Art Investigations, 2012